 noun (plural peculiarities)

-- 1A strange or unusual feature or habit: for all his peculiarities, she finds him quite endearingMore example sentences
+- 1An odd or unusual feature or habit: for all his peculiarities, she finds his personality quite endearingMore example sentences

 - In the meantime he acquired strange peculiarities of habits.

 - Look carefully at the contorted face in front of you and pick a peculiarity, say an unusual muscle twitch, poor dentition, bad skin, etc.

 - Over the past year, I've learned that inside all subcultures there exists a fascinating world fraught with peculiarities, dangers and strange rituals.